PREDICT-EPFL/laopt/docs/_pages/concepts/modeling_workflow.md

 The user defines the dynamics, running and terminal costs, bounds, and optional path constraints through `laopt_tools::ControlProblemBase`.
 These functions remain close to their mathematical form and operate on fixed-size Eigen vectors.

 The modeling layer also determines how derivatives are obtained.
-Eigen-based automatic differentiation is the default, while CasADi can be selected for supported derivative configurations.
+Eigen-based automatic differentiation (AD) is the default, while CasADi can be selected for supported derivative configurations.

 ```cpp
 using Ocp = InvertedPendulum;